Petal in the Rain

 Lily Evans, a bright girl of seventeen, sighed aloud, dread beginning to flower in her abdomen as she anticipated the arrival of the school's headmistress—a wretched woman by the name of Sister Agatha.
-Sister Agatha, a nun who Lily had despised ever since their first meeting, routinely arrived at her door step to escort her to the day's studies, keen on ensuring her imprisonment.
-The path to the dining room from her attic abode was a long one, and Lily had—on more than one occasion—diverted from the established route.
+A nun who Lily had despised ever since their first meeting, she routinely arrived at her doorstep to escort her to the day's studies, keen on ensuring her imprisonment.
+The path to the dining room from abode was a long one, and Lily had—on more than one occasion—diverted from the established route.

-To think I would have made it out the door if the cook hadn't spotted me…
+To think I would have made it out the door last time if the cook hadn't spotted me…

-"Right on time."
-Lily murmured sadly when she heard torrential footsteps sound on the creaking staircase that led up to her humble dwellings.
-She flinched when loud pounding reverberated on her door and a booming voice shook the remnants of her attic bedroom.
+"Right on time," Lily murmured when she heard torrential footsteps sound on the creaking staircase that led up to her attic dwelling.
+She flinched at the pounding at her door and the booming voice clanging from behind it.

 "Coming, Sister!"
-Lily cooed sweetly, sarcasm evident in the voice that, when cheerful, sounded more like wind chimes on a breezy summer's day, "Just straightening my uniform skirt!"
+Lily cooed, sarcasm dripping from a voice that—when cheerful—sounded more like wind chimes on a breezy summer's day.
+"Just smoothing out my skirt!"

-Instead, Lily mocked the nun's words, screwing up her face unpleasantly as she imitated the old woman in her cracked mirror.
-Satisfied with her impertinence, she pulled on her rumpled school uniform, tied her hair back into a messy bun, and roughly pushed open her attic door, taking into account the nun's close proximity to it.
+Instead, Lily mocked the nun's words, screwing up her face as she imitated the woman in her cracked mirror.
+Satisfied with her impertinence, she pulled on her rumpled school uniform, tied her hair back into a messy ponytail, and pushed open her attic door, taking into account the nun's close proximity to it.

-"Ooff—ouch!"
-Sister Agatha shouted brutishly, clutching her tender nose in agony, "Stupid girl!"
+"Ooff!"
+Sister Agatha barked, clutching her tender nose.
+"Stupid girl!"

-"Oh my!
-I am so dreadfully sorry, Sister, I had no idea you were so close to the door."
-Lily announced innocuously, trying to conceal the grin that threatened to creep onto her porcelain face.
-Once she squelched the laughter that threatened to burst from her lungs, she wiped her eyes and took in the appearance of the nun—a sight which always caused her to wince.
+"Dreadfully sorry, Sister, I had no idea you were so close to the door," Lily tried to conceal the grin that threatened to creep onto her porcelain face.
+Once she tamed the laughter that threatened to burst from her lungs, she wiped her eyes and took in the appearance of the nun—a sight which caused her to wince.

 Sister Agatha was, overall, an unpleasant looking beast.
-The woman possessed beady little eyes that were hidden beneath bushy eyebrows and sprouted dark facial hair that appeared just above her top lip—two features which made her look like a walrus in need of a shave.
-Apart from being abnormally large and boorish, Agatha was also distinguished by her hazel, hawk-like eyes and platinum blonde hair, which she always kept slicked back in a tight bun with cheap axle grease.
+She possessed beady eyes that were hidden beneath bushy eyebrows, and sprouted dark facial hair that appeared just above her upper lip—two features which made her look like a walrus in need of a shave.
+Apart from her girth, Agatha was also distinguished by her white-blonde hair, which she always kept slicked back in a tight bun with pomade.
 Though dressed in dark convent robes—clothing usually associated with kindly old nuns—she remained an intimidating sight for any to behold.

 They say man was made in God's image, but I refuse to go to heaven if he looks like that…

-"You are going straight to purgatory on judgement day, you little demon!" the nun heralded vindictively, grabbing Lily by the collar of her white blouse and marching her down the mangy stairs into one of the Academy's many overly-furbished corridors as she used her other hand to clutch her swollen nose.
+"You are going straight to purgatory on judgment day, you little demon," the nun heralded, grabbing Lily by the collar of her white blouse and marching her down the stairs into one of the Academy's many overly-furbished corridors.
+She used her other hand to clutch her swollen nose.

-"I'll meet you there."
-Lily retorted shortly, annoyed by how brusquely she was being escorted to breakfast: She knew bruises were forming on her neck where the nun was pinching her skin.
+"I'll meet you there," Lily retorted, succumbing to the daily manhandling she endured on the way to breakfast.
+She knew bruises would form on her neck where the nun was pinching her skin.

 "What would your God say if he knew how you were treating one of his beloved children?"
-Lily snapped in frustration, her eyes burning rebelliously as pain pulsated in her shoulder.
+Lily snapped, her rebellious eyes burning as pain pulsated in her shoulder.

 "You belt up!"
-Sister Agatha demanded menacingly, opening the double doors to the dinner hall and roughly releasing Lily's collar, "Now getout of my sight before I throw you into detention for your insolence."
+Sister Agatha demanded, opening the double doors to the dinner hall and roughly releasing Lily's collar.
+"Now get out of my sight before I throw you into detention for your insolence."

-"My pleasure."
-Lily bitterly muttered under her breathe; she wasted no time getting away from the butch of a nun, disappearing into a sea of girls dressed in white and navy blue as she headed toward a table near the back of the hall.
+"My pleasure," Lily muttered under her breath.
+She wasted no time getting away from the butch of a nun, disappearing into a sea of girls dressed in white and navy blue as she headed toward a table near the back of the hall.

-The Academy dining hall was spacious and grand, housing row upon row of tables and boasting a beautiful antique chandelier which acted as the cynosure of the room.
-Everything was impeccably clean; the marble floors were meticulously waxed, the windows were spotless, and the white table linens were freshly pressed and laundered.
-Near the front of the hall was the marvellous buffet of assorted breakfast foods.
+The academy's dining hall was spacious and grand, housing row upon row of tables and boasting a beautiful antique chandelier which acted as the cynosure of the room.
+Everything was impeccably clean; the marble floors were waxed to the point of hazard, the windows spotless, and the white table linens pressed and laundered.
+Near the front of the hall was a buffet of assorted breakfast foods.

 Lily cringed when she took a seat at her table.
 She hated everything about St. Madeline's Academy for Girls; every room, every textbook, every teacher...even the food was horribly conceited.
-The thought of having to attend the snobby institution depressed her significantly; everything made her want to scowl.
+The thought of having to attend the snobby institution depressed her significantly, everything making her want to scowl and shake.

 Everything, that is, except her best mate, Roxanne.

-"It's about time you showed up!"
-Roxanne complained loudly, scrunching up her nose in exasperation when Lily plopped down next to her, "I'm bloody starving!"
+"It's about time you showed up," Roxanne complained as Lily plopped down next to her.
+"I'm bloody starving."

 "Would you calm down?
-You get so grumpy when you haven't eaten!"
-Lily alleged, chuckling at the only person that kept her sane in the corrupt and crooked association she called home, "I'm late because Sister Hagatha was giving me another speech about how fast I'm going to burn in hell."
+You get so grumpy when you haven't eaten," Lily alleged, chuckling at the only person that kept her sane in the corrupt and crooked place she called home.
+"I'm late because Sister Hagatha was giving me another speech about how fast I'm going to burn in hell."

 "Ah, yes.
-I would pay good money to see that woman set on fire."
-Roxanne commented lightly, nonchalantly tucking her long, russet hair behind her ears as she poured herself a glass of water, "At least hell would be more pleasant then here though, am I right?"
+I would pay good money to see that woman set on fire," Roxanne said, tucking her long, russet hair behind her ears as she poured herself a glass of water.
+"At least hell would be more pleasant then here though, am I right?"

-Lily snorted in her freshly-squeezed orange juice, attempting to stop herself from spewing out the liquid due to her laughter.
-Lily and Roxanne had been best mates since the beginning of school, both having a lust for trouble and a knack for finding it.
-Roxanne was the only girl in St. Madeline's who had ever accepted Lily or bothered to befriend her—something she would always be thankful for.
+Lily snorted in her orange juice.
+She and Roxanne had been best mates since the beginning of school, both having a lust for trouble and a knack for finding it.
+Roxanne was the only girl in St. Madeline's who'd ever accepted Lily or bothered to befriend her—something she would always be thankful for.

-From the very beginning of her school career, Lily had stuck out from the sea of wealthy blondes and brunettes.
-It wasn't just her lovely locks, her unusual eyes or her insubordinate attitude; it was because of her unorthodox past.
+From the very beginning of her school career, Lily had stuck out among a society of wealthy blondes and brunettes.
+It wasn't just her lovely locks, unusual eyes or her insubordinate attitude; it was because of her unorthodox past.

-St. Madeline's Academy held a prestigious reputation within academic and patrician society: It was a fine all-girls institution (with a hefty tuition) meant to cultivate the ideal noblewoman, a girl of higher education and perfect etiquette that, in turn, would marry a wealthy aristocrat and enjoy the pleasures of high society.
-As such, all the girls in attendance at St. Madeline's had considerable amounts of cash—a rarity during the war—and proud parents who gladly backed their daughter's education with funding.
+St. Madeline's Academy held a prestigious reputation within academic and patrician society.
+It was a fine all-girls institution (with a hefty tuition) meant to cultivate the next generation of upper-class women—girls of higher education and perfect etiquette that, in turn, would marry wealthy aristocrats and enjoy the pleasures of high society.
+As such, all the girls in attendance at St. Madeline's had considerable inheritances—a rarity during the War—and proud parents who gladly backed their daughter's education with ample funding.